 Gurnick Academy of Medical Arts--Concord Campus (2006 to 2014): Founder, Executive Director and Clinical Coordinator, Radiologic Technology Program

-Santa Rosa Junior College (1989 to present): Faculty member and Clinical Coordinator in the Radiologic Technology Program; Consultant/Coordinator in Contract Education Special Projects; Work Experience Instructor
+Santa Rosa Junior College (1989 to present): Positions as adjunct faculty member and Clinical Coordinator in the Radiologic Technology Program; Consultant/Coordinator in Contract Education Special Projects; Work Experience Instructor, and Coordinator of Summer Health Careers Program and Health Career Academy.

 Mills-Peninsula Medical Center School of Diagnostic Imaging: Founder and Consultant, Magnetic Resonance Imaging Program